danawoodman/vesl/readme.md

 With React, this is used in a higher order component to trigger an intelligent re-render:

+## Components

+Leverage the huge and powerful ecosystem of React.
+Strive for pure functions when/where possible.
+Wrap components in higher order components which provide actions and state.

+These higher order components allow for two things:

+1. Passing in actions
+2. Subscribing to state

 ### `<StateProvider>`

 The `StateProvider` component wraps your React application and provides access to your state when using the `Connect` component.
 It uses `context` which allows passing down data all the way through the React component tree.
 This context is only created so that `Connect` has access to the application state.